 Support for restoring columnstore tables

-Direct load performance optimization for heap tables
+Optimized performance of direct load for heap tables

 Enhanced diagnostics for materialized views